How do I read the Catholic Bible in Chronological Order?

-So how to read the Catholic book of faith, or the Bible in chronological order is not a very difficult question to answer, at least from what I can see.
-But this question has been bothering some people.
-In other words, some have asked how to read the Catholic Bible from the wrong perspective, which would make the idea of the Bible being infallible simply foolish.
+This question has been bothering some people.
+They worry that they might be reading the Bible from the wrong perspective, which would make the idea of the Bible being infallible simply foolish.
 This argument is not entirely valid, and if one were to use this line of reasoning they would certainly be committing a sin against the Church.
 It is not as though there is some un-revealed mystery that the Church cannot simply disclose itself, but rather any such attempt shows an extreme lack of understanding on their part.

 - Some people want to read the whole Bible from beginning to end (from the Book of Genesis to the Book of Revelation).